ayanbhatt008/myfm/README.md

     - Method dealing with Spotify API
       - getAccessToken() : return a refreshed (if needed) access token for use
   -
-  - "/lib/spotify/types.ts"
+  - "/lib/spotify/spotify_types.ts"
     - Typescript interfaces for converting API data into typed objects
   -
   - "/lib/spotify/mapper.ts"
-    - Methods dealing with Spotify API data and converting to interfaces defined in "types.ts"
+    - Methods dealing with Spotify API data and converting to interfaces defined in "spotify_types.ts"

 - "/lib/supabase"
   -